Rookout/docs/docs/installation-overview.md

 ## Setting up Rookout

-If you have already walked through one of our hands-on tutorials, you should have access to the Rookout app.
+If you have already walked through one of our hands-on tutorials, you should be familiar with the basic flow.
-Setting up Rookout to debug your own code requires the following steps:
+Setting up Rookout to debug your own code requires only three steps:

 1. Add a Rook dependency to your application code
 2. Load the source code into the Rookout app